Table of Contents Show

 The Origin of Modern Architecture

-The early 20th century marked the rise of Modernism — the true origin of modern architecture — characterized by a departure from historical styles, a focus on function, and the use of modern materials.
+The early 20th century marked the rise of Modernism, the true origin of modern architecture, characterized by a departure from historical styles, a focus on function, and the use of modern materials.
 Architects like Le Corbusier, Mies van der Rohe, and Frank Lloyd Wright pushed the boundaries of design, emphasizing simplicity, open space, and integration with the natural environment.
 The Bauhaus movement, founded in 1919, became a cornerstone of the history of modernism architecture, promoting the idea that form should follow function.
+Free educational resources like the MIT OpenCourseWare architecture program continue to use Bauhaus-era principles as a foundation for teaching design theory today.

 ⚠️ Common Mistake to Avoid